 Soon after you stand up, you may have symptoms such as:

-A fast, pounding heartbeat (tachycardia).
+- A fast, pounding heartbeat (palpitations).

 With POTS, you may also have problems with:

-How is POTS diagnosed?
+How is it diagnosed?

 To learn what is causing your symptoms, your doctor may: